 I would like to tell you a Father’s Day story.
 It’s not long, but it takes place a long time ago, when I was a child and, being a child, knew absolutely nothing.
+Nowadays, I understand that any father would love a wooden custom photo watch from his son, but I was a kid and unfortunately didn’t have that much forethought.
 Also, being a long time ago, CD-ROMs still existed, as did Circuit City, where you could go to buy them.
 Like literally every person alive in the early 90s, I went to Circuit City every day, sometimes twice.

 My father did not love the game.
 Why?
 Because he didn’t play computer games.
 How could I be so wrong?
 Because I was a child.
 But my father did love me, and so he appeared very excited about the gift and told me he loved it.
 Then he made brunch, challah French toast that was filled on the inside with a blueberry compote cream cheese that he made that morning.
 “Oh,” I thought, my dad likes to cook.
 Next time, I’ll get him a food-related gift.
 And that was the first thing I ever learned in my life.